ymoyao/cocoapods-privacy/README.md

 ```
 * source.white.list : a white list of source, it effective in command 'pod privacy install' or 'pod install --privacy', will search white list for NSPrivacyAccessedAPITypes.
   * when the whitelist is an empty array, it means all components are whitelist(default config).
-  * when the whitelist is not empty, only it means only the components in the whitelist array are retrieved.
+  * when the whitelist is not empty, it means only the components in the whitelist array are retrieved.
 * source.black.list : a black list of source, defalut is ‘github.com’, based on the whitelist, the components need to be excluded。 it effective in command 'pod privacy install' or 'pod install --privacy'.
-* api.template.url : its required, a template for search NSPrivacyAccessedAPITypes
+* api.template.url : its required, a template for search NSPrivacyAccessedAPITypes, you can use the provided by default。

+If your needs are not met, you can custom!
 For example, there has some components，and it‘s your local config
 ```
 "source.white.list": ["https://github.com/ReactiveCocoa/ReactiveObjC.git","git.yourserver.com","git.otherserver.com"],
 "source.black.list": ["github.com","https://github.com/AFNetworking/AFNetworking.git"],